#14 in my 30 Creativity Quotes from 30 Creative Minds series: Michael Bungay Stanier

 If you’d like to make your Doing Nothing even more effective, not to mention, joy-clarity-&-confidence-boosting, I’d love to guide you through my Review & Renew process.

-It’s a virtual End-of-Year / New Year retreat designed specifically for creative souls in need of a reboot or recalibration.
+It’s a virtual mid-year retreat designed specifically for creative souls in need of a reboot or recalibration.